jtreml/leaflet.fullscreen/README.md

   `var map = new L.Map('map', {
     fullscreenControl: true
   });`
+- Can be forced NOT to use native fullscreen API:

+  `var map = new L.Map('map', {
+    fullscreenControl: true,
+    fullscreenNative: false
+  });`
 - Adds a separate control below the zoom controls, doesn't use the same container
+- Visually changes fullscreen button when fullscreen gets activated / deactivated

 For a demo see [here](http://jtreml.github.com/leaflet.fullscreen/example.html).